Executive

 Jacqueline Williams

 Currently, I am the training and development governor at The Roebuck Primary school, in Preston – a position I have held since 2018.
-I originally became a governor in 2002 through my work as an Education Welfare Officer based in a variety of Lancashire schools.
-My professional background is working with children, young people and families who have experienced difficulties in a variety of ways.
-I have worked in numerous roles such as Child support officer, Residential social work, Education Welfare, Criminal justice, Children’s Integrated services, Youth work, Advocacy, Family support and Victim services.
+I originally became a governor in 2002 through my work as an Education Welfare Officer based in a variety of Lancashire schools and held several roles at Eldon Primary school, including Chair for over 11 years.

 I feel that through both my personal and professional life, I have developed skills, knowledge and experience that have equipped me to be an effective Executive committee member.
 These include financial management, strategic leadership, board training and development, staff supervision and performance management.